 - foreign language skills

 - strong practical skills from internship opportunities in Moscow, Monterey, Washington, D.C., Geneva, and Vienna

-Unique Courses and Program Structure
+Unique Courses and Programme Structure

 Students will take classes at MGIMO in Moscow in the fall semester of the first year.
 They will take classes at MIIS in Monterey in the second and third semesters (spring of the first year and fall of the second year).
 The fourth and final semester will be devoted to an internship and thesis preparation, with the student’s location determined on a case-by-case basis.
-The total workload of the program is 120 ECTS credits (60 U.S. credits), including classes and internships, as well as preparation and defense of a master’s thesis.
+The total workload of the programme is 120 ECTS credits (60 U.S. credits), including classes and internships, as well as preparation and defence of a master’s thesis.
 All courses are delivered in English.
 However, native English speakers will also study Russian or another language.

 The graduates are awarded two master’s degrees: one from the Middlebury Institute with a degree in nonproliferation and terrorism studies (MANPTS) and the other from MGIMO University with a degree in international affairs.

 Students may spend their fourth semester in the United States, Russia, or another location.
 They are expected to do an internship of at least 12-weeks duration.
 MGIMO, MIIS, and PIR Center will assist with internship placement, including the possibility of intern positions in government agencies, international organizations, and think tanks.
 Possible international organizations for internship placement include the International Atomic Energy Agency (IAEA), the United Nations Office for Disarmament Affairs (UNODA), the Organization for the Prohibition of Chemical Weapons (OPCW), and the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO).